-10 Short Circuit Duty Mitigation Durations: It is important to note that short-circuit duty upgrades identified as part of the QC14 Phase I interconnection studies were derived with the inclusion of all active higher-queued generation projects without regard to corresponding desired in-service dates or actual project status.
-Changes to the higher-queued generation projects as well as changes to generation projects in QC14, such as withdrawals, downsizing, suspensions, or deferrals to proposed in-service dates, may allow for the identified earliest in-service to be accelerated to align with the construction timing for the plan of service and Interconnection Facilities needed to interconnect the project.
+11 Short Circuit Duty Mitigation Durations: It is important to note that short-circuit duty upgrades identified as part of the QC14 Phase I interconnection studies were derived with the inclusion of all active higher-queued generation projects without regard to corresponding desired in-service dates or actual project status.
+Changes to the higher-queued generation projects as well as changes to generation projects in QC14, such as withdrawals, downsizing, suspensions, or deferrals to proposed in-service dates, may allow for the identified earliest in-service to be accelerated to align with the construction timing for the plan of service and Interconnection Facilities needed to interconnet the project.
 Ultimately, SCD upgrades will be scheduled based on actual development of generation resources identified to meaningfully increase SCD on the identified overstressed circuit breakers as determined based on execution of Generation Interconnection Agreements or other agreements that commit a project towards development.

-This study assumes that the IC will perform environmental work related to the installation of SCE's IF, and DU as specified in this report.
-The IC is advised that any durations provided above assume that the IC will perform this environmental work in parallel with SCE's preliminary design and engineering.
-The IC is expected to engage SCE to obtain concurrence prior to commencement of any environmental work and during execution of that work.
+SCE to obtain concurrence prior to commencement of any environmental work and during execution of that work.
 Since SCE will be using the IC's environmental documents and/or work products, an IC delay in producing them may impact SCE's ability to obtain required permits and/or license(s) in time to target the IC's requested ISD.
 Such delays would likely cause additional delays in the commencement of SCE's final design and engineering, procurement, and construction.
-These delays could increase any durations identified in this report and as stated above, could impact the ISD provided in Table H.1 ISD and COD Assessment.
+These delays could increase any durations identified in this report and as stated above, could impact the ISD provided in Table L.1 ISD and COD Assessment.